SibAccess/SibAccess.github.io/_posts/2021-1-1-Introduction.md

 * Under the Navigation category, Grouping Behavior should be set to "Standard."
 * Under the Navigation category, "Synchronize Keyboard Focus and VoiceOver Cursor" should be checked.
 * Under the Navigation category, Mouse Pointer should be set to "Follows VoiceOver Cursor."
+* Under the Commanders category, Quick Nav should be unchecked.

 ## Quick Start
 Upon launching Sibelius, a window appears entitled "Quick Start."
 Navigating to the top of the window with the VO cursor, the first item we encounter is a group containing a series of what VoiceOver sees as radio buttons.
 These are actually tabs within the Quick Start window.
 The name of this group depends on which tab inside the group is currently selected, so its title might be "Learn," "New Score," "Recent," "Import" or "Latest News."
 Note that if you’ve already opened a score using one of the Sibelius manuscripts, Sibelius will have remembered your previous selection.
 As a result, when you land in the Quick Start window, VoiceOver will either be focused on manuscript paper in the New Score tab or on your previous selection.